CS171/CS171.github.io/index.md

 In this course you will learn how the human visual system processes and perceives images, good design practices for visualization, tools for visualization of data from a variety of fields, collecting data from web sites with Python, and programming of interactive web-based visualizations using D3.

+This course is also listed as [CSCI E-171](http://www.extension.harvard.edu/courses/24028).

 ### Logistics

 **Lectures & Design Studios:** Tu, Th 2:30-4 pm